-The RISE Children's Centres Policy for Adverse Weather Conditions
+The RISE Trust Guidance for Adverse Weather Conditions

 RISE will endeavour to remain open unless deemed unsafe to do so.
-The decision to close a centre will be made by the Chief Executive Officer.
-A Centre will only be closed if one or more of the following conditions apply:
+The decision to close The Hub will be made by the Chief Executive Officer.
+The Hub will only be closed if one or more of the following conditions apply:

-- 1. Insufficient staff can access and remain at a Centre. - 2.
+- 1. Insufficient staff can access and remain at the Hub. - 2.
 Conditions on site are dangerous. - 3.
 Conditions are considered to be or are anticipated to later become too hazardous for travel. - 4.
-The RISE Trust is advised by the Wiltshire School Effectiveness team/ our commissioner re: closures.
+The RISE Trust is advised by the Wiltshire School Effectiveness team re: closures.

-Next steps if a centre is to close:
+Next steps if the Hub is to close: